ng-Classic/ng-classic/aio/content/guide/class-binding.md

 For example, to set the `width` style, type the following:  `[style.width]="width"`

-Angular sets the property to the value of the bound expression, which is usually a string.
+Angular Classicsets the property to the value of the bound expression, which is usually a string.
 Optionally, you can add a unit extension like `em` or `%`, which requires a number type.

 1. To write a style in dash-case, type the following: